whetstoneresearch/doppler/README.md

 ### `tickAccumulator`

 For whichever of the above outcomes we've hit, we accumulate a tick delta to the `tickAccumulator`.
 This value is used to derive the current bonding curve at any given time.
 We derive the lowermost tick of the curve, `tickLower`, as the `startingTick + tickAccumulator`.
 We derive the uppermost tick of the curve, `tickUpper`, as the `tickLower + gamma`.
-TODO: Other derivations worth mentioning?
-We can see how the tickAccumulator is accumulated in this [graph](https://www.desmos.com/calculator/fjnd0mcpst), with the red line corresponding to the max dutch auction case, the orange line corresponding to the relative dutch auction case, and the green line corresponding to the oversold case.
+We can see how the `tickAccumulator` is accumulated in this [graph](https://www.desmos.com/calculator/fjnd0mcpst), with the red line corresponding to the max dutch auction case, the orange line corresponding to the relative dutch auction case, and the green line corresponding to the oversold case.

-TODO: Add graphs for each case?

 ## Liquidity Placement (Slugs)